-- Potentially Significant Impact: A potentially significant impact is identified where the Proposed Project may cause a substantial adverse change in the environment, depending on certain unknown conditions related to the Proposed Project or the affected environment.
+- Less-than-Significant Impact: A project impact is considered less than significant when the physical change caused by the Proposed Project would not exceed the applicable significance criterion. - Potentially Significant Impact: A potentially significant impact is identified where the Proposed Project may cause a substantial adverse change in the environment, depending on certain unknown conditions related to the project or the affected environment.
 For CEQA purposes, a potentially significant impact is treated as if it were a significant impact.
 A project impact is considered potentially significant if the Proposed Project is anticipated to exceed identified standards of significance thereby result in in a substantial adverse change in the physical conditions of the environment.
 Significant impacts are identified by the evaluation of project-related physical change compared to specified significance criteria.
-A significant impact is defined as "a substantial, or potentially substantial, adverse change in any of the physical conditions within the area affected by the project including land, air, water, minerals, flora, fauna, ambient noise, and objects of historic or aesthetic significance."
-In instances where potentially significant impacts are identified, the EIR must consider whether mitigation measures (as defined below) or alternatives to the Proposed Project would reduce those impacts. - Significant and Unavoidable Impact: A project impact is considered significant and unavoidable if it would result in a substantial adverse physical change in the environment that cannot be feasibly mitigated to a less-than-significant level. - Cumulative Impact: Under CEQA, a cumulative impact refers to "two or more individual effects which, when considered together, are considerable or which compound or increase other environmental impacts."
-"A cumulative impact consists of an impact which is created as a result of the combination of the project evaluated in the EIR together with other projects causing related impacts."
-A project has "cumulatively considerable" environmental effects (i.e., is significant) when "the incremental effects of [the] project are significant when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects." - Mitigation Measure: Where a potentially significant impact or significant and unavoidable impact is identified, feasible mitigation measures that could minimize the identified significant adverse impact are required.
-A mitigation measure is an action that could be taken that would avoid or reduce the magnitude of a significant impact.
-CEQA Guidelines section 15370 defines mitigation as: - a.
+A significant impact is defined as "a substantial, or potentially substantial, adverse change in any of the physical conditions within the area affected by the project including land, air, water, minerals, flora, fauna, ambient noise, and objects of historic or aesthetic significance."2 In instances where potentially significant impacts are identified, the EIR must consider whether mitigation measures (as defined below) or alternatives to the project, would reduce those impacts. - Significant and Unavoidable Impact: A project impact is considered significant and unavoidable if it would result in a substantial adverse physical change in the environment that cannot be feasibly avoided or mitigated to a less-than-significant level. - Cumulative Impact: Under CEQA, a cumulative impact refers to "two or more individual effects which, when considered together, are considerable or which compound or increase other environmental impacts."3 Like any other significant impact, a project's contribution to a cumulative impact is considerable (i.e., significant) when the cumulative adverse physical change would exceed the applicable significance criterion, thus making the Proposed Project's contribution "cumulatively considerable."4 - Mitigation Measure: Where a potentially significant impact or significant and unavoidable impact are identified, feasible mitigation measures that could minimize the identified significant adverse impacts are required.5 A mitigation measure is an action that could be taken that would avoid or reduce the magnitude of a significant impact.
+Section 15370 of the State CEQA Guidelines defines mitigation as: - a.
 Avoiding the impact altogether by not taking a certain action or parts of an action; - b.
 Minimizing impacts by limiting the degree of magnitude of the action and its implementation; - c.
 Rectifying the impact by repairing, rehabilitating, or restoring the affected environment; - d.
-Reducing or eliminating the impact over time by preservation and maintenance operations during the life of the action; and - e.
-Compensating for the impact by replacing or providing substitute resources or environments, including through permanent protection of such resources in the form of conservation easements.
+Reducing or eliminating the impact over time by preservation and maintenance operations during the life of the action; and

-&lt;sup>2 CEQA Guidelines section 15382.
+2 State CEQA Guidelines, section 15382.

-&lt;sup>3 CEQA Guidelines section 15355.
+3 State CEQA Guidelines, section 15355.

-&lt;sup>4 CEQA Guidelines section 15130(a)(1).
+4 State CEQA Guidelines, section 15130(a).